brooklynrail/brooklynrail-platform/content/events/2020/09/amanda-gluibizzi-and-jason-rosenfeld-with-wayne-thiebuad.md

       historian, she is the co-director of The New Foundation for Art History and the author of Art and Design in 1960s New York (forthcoming).
     related_links: []
+  - person: jason-rosenfeld
+    event_bio: "Jason Rosenfeld, PhD is Distinguished Chair and Professor of Art History at Marymount Manhattan College.
+He was co-curator of the exhibitions John Everett Millais (Tate Britain, Van Gogh Museum),
+      Pre-Raphaelites: Victorian Avant-Garde (Tate Britain and the National Gallery of Art, Washington, D.C.), and River Crossings (Olana and Cedar Grove, Hudson and Catskill, New York).
+He has contributed the lead text for a Phaidon monograph on Cecily Brown that will be published in November 2020.
+He is a Senior Writer and Editor-at-Large for the Brooklyn Rail. "
 poets:
   - person: jeremy-hoevenaar
     event_bio: "Jeremy Hoevenaar is the author of Cold Mountain Mirror Displacement